{{org_field_logo}}

 15. Links to Health and Social Care Standards (My Support, My Life)

-- Standard 4.11: I experience high quality care and support based on relevant evidence, guidance and best practice.
+- 4.11: I experience high quality care and support based on relevant evidence, guidance and best practice.

-- Standard 4.27: I experience high quality care and support because people have the necessary information and resources.
+- 4.27: I experience high quality care and support because people have the necessary information and resources.

 16. Policy Review